Wilmington Airport (Delaware): 1990s to present

 On July 1, 2013, Frontier began Airbus A320 jet service at Wilmington, initially with flights to Denver, Chicago-Midway, Houston-Hobby, Orlando, and Tampa.
 On June 26, 2013, Frontier announced nonstop jet service to Fort Myers would begin November 16.
 In June 2015, Frontier Airlines announced that it was ending all service from Wilmington because it was not a profitable operation.
 Service had actually stopped in April 2015, but at that time, Frontier claimed it was just a seasonal suspension of service.

 On January 24, 2020, it was announced that Frontier Airlines has decided to restart service out of Wilmington.
 The start date was delayed due to the COVID-19 pandemic.
 Frontier Airlines service between Wilmington and Orlando restarted on February 11, 2021, but ended on June 6, 2022.

 On October 20, 2022, Avelo Airlines announced it would be opening a new base at Wilmington-New Castle Airport with the addition of five new nonstop destinations in Florida, which include Orlando, Fort Lauderdale, Fort Myers, Tampa and West Palm Beach.
 It was reported the agreement with Avelo and DRBA was for five years.
 All flights began operating out of ILG in February 2023.

-Avelo Airlines began service to ILG in 2023.

 In April 2023, the airline announced nine additional routes from Wilmington.
 Flights were planned to begin that June.

 The Delaware Air National Guard Base, located at the Wilmington Airport, was used by former President Joe Biden when he traveled home from Washington, D.C.

+On May 29, 2026, Wilmington Airport (ILG) welcomed its one‑millionth passenger since the launch of commercial service by Avelo Airlines in February 2023.
+The milestone was celebrated by the Delaware River and Bay Authority (DRBA) and Avelo Airlines when inbound Flight 560 from Orlando (MCO) arrived at 12:33 PM.
+The one‑millionth customer was recognized as John and Cindy Sparco of Newark, Delaware, who were surprised as they deplaned.
+This achievement came a little over three years after Avelo began operations at ILG and followed a passenger record in the first half of 2025, when the airport served 155,881 travelers.